Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Experiments

-On the Skin8 dataset, with memory sizes of 40 and 16 and the number of tasks ($T$) set to 4, the results are displayed in Figure~\ref{eff-fig}(b) and Figure~\ref{eff-fig}(e), as well as in the columns Skin8-M40 and Skin8-M16 of Table \ref{eff-tab}.
+On the Skin8 dataset, with memory sizes of 40 and 16 and the number of tasks ($T$) set to 4, the results are displayed in Figure~\ref{eff-fig}(g) and Figure~\ref{eff-fig}(h), as well as in the columns Skin8-M40 and Skin8-M16 of Table \ref{eff-tab-path16-skin8}.
 These results show that under both memory size settings, our method consistently maintained the best performance.
-With a memory size of 40, Last-MCR reached 49.93\% and Avg-MCR reached 66.42\%, showing improvements of 6.06\% and 3.40\% over the second best method, UCIR, which had Last-MCR at 43.87\% and Avg-MCR at 63.02\%, respectively.
+With a memory size of 40, Last-ACC reached 49.93\% and Avg-ACC reached 66.42\%, showing improvements of 6.06\% and 3.40\% over the second best method, UCIR, which had Last-ACC at 43.87\% and Avg-ACC at 63.02\%, respectively.
 The performance under both memory settings confirms that our method is not sensitive to the size of the memory, maintaining best performance.

-The effectiveness of our proposed method is demonstrated not only on medical image datasets but also on natural image datasets.
-When the number of tasks ($T$) was set to 10 and 20, the results are shown in Figure~\ref{eff-fig}(c) and Figure~\ref{eff-fig}(f) and in the CIFAR100-10T and CIFAR100-20T columns of Table~\ref{eff-tab}.
-Our method achieved the best performance in Avg-MCR at 80.34\% and 81.12\%, and second best in Last-MCR at 69.89\% and 70.09\%, respectively, with only a slight difference of 0.30\% and 0.28\% from the top-performing MORE method.

 Further comparing our proposed method with the similar method MORE, it can be observed that our method outperforms MORE on most of the incremental learning settings across the majority of datasets, while being comparable performance on a few settings.
 On medical image datasets, the inferior performance of MORE is due to a certain degree of overfitting when the sample size is small.
 For example, on the initial task of the Skin8 dataset, the accuracy of MORE on the training set reaches 97.79\%, while its test accuracy is only 86.71\%.
 Similar results are observed in other tasks as well for our method and MORE.
 Additionally, MORE uses a random selection method to select old samples for replay, which selects less representative samples comparing to the herding selection method~\cite{icarl} that we use when the sample set is small.
-In summary, in terms of average performance across the three datasets, our proposed method not only shows significant improvement compared to the MORE method but also demonstrates substantial gains over all baseline methods. \\
+In summary, in terms of average performance across the four datasets, our proposed method not only shows significant improvement compared to the MORE method but also demonstrates substantial gains over all baseline methods.